beyarkay/masters-thesis/src/02_background.md

 This chapter describes the mathematics behind the classification algorithms used by \emph{Ergo}, as well as providing some background to the problem at hand.
 Section \ref{sec:02-artificial-intelligence-and-machine-learning} provides a brief history of artificial intelligence, machine learning, and the nomenclature therein.
-Artificial Neural Networks (ANNs) have shown a lot of promise in a wide range of classification problems\footnote{\citealt{zhangRealTimeSurfaceEMG2019, netoHighLevelProgramming2010, mehdiSignLanguageRecognition2002, jong-sungkimDynamicGestureRecognition1996, felsGloveTalkIIaNeuralnetworkInterface1998}} and are discussed in Section
+Section \ref{sec:02-artificial-neural-networks} discusses Artificial Neural Networks (ANNs) which have shown a lot of promise in a wide range of classification problems\footnote{\citealt{zhangRealTimeSurfaceEMG2019, netoHighLevelProgramming2010, mehdiSignLanguageRecognition2002, jong-sungkimDynamicGestureRecognition1996, felsGloveTalkIIaNeuralnetworkInterface1998}}.
-\ref{sec:02-artificial-neural-networks}.
-Hidden Markov Models have historically been used for problems similar to those which _Ergo_ seeks to solve\footnote{\citealt{galkaInertialMotionSensing2016, bevilacquaContinuousRealtimeGesture2010, xuzhangFrameworkHandGesture2011, wuGestureRecognition3D2009, zhangHandGestureRecognition2009,
+Section \ref{sec:02-hidden-markov-models} discusses Hidden Markov Models (HMMs), which have historically been used for problems similar to those which _Ergo_ seeks to solve\footnote{\citealt{galkaInertialMotionSensing2016, bevilacquaContinuousRealtimeGesture2010, xuzhangFrameworkHandGesture2011, wuGestureRecognition3D2009, zhangHandGestureRecognition2009, schlomerGestureRecognitionWii2008, mantyjarviEnablingFastEffortless2004,
-schlomerGestureRecognitionWii2008, mantyjarviEnablingFastEffortless2004,
 wengaoChineseSignLanguage2004, rung-hueiliangRealtimeContinuousGesture1998,
 liangSignLanguageRecognition1996}}, and thus they will be used to provide a comparison between candidate models and the prior work.
-They are discussed in Section \ref{sec:02-hidden-markov-models}.
-Support Vector Machines have been used with success for gesture recognition in prior work\footnote{\citealt{leeSmartWearableHand2018, wuWearableSystemRecognizing2016, wuGestureRecognition3D2009, kimBichannelSensorFusion2008}} and will be described in Section
+Section \ref{sec:02-support-vector-machines} discusses Support Vector Machines which have been used with success for gesture recognition in prior work\footnote{\citealt{leeSmartWearableHand2018, wuWearableSystemRecognizing2016, wuGestureRecognition3D2009, kimBichannelSensorFusion2008}}.
-\ref{sec:02-support-vector-machines}.
-CuSum is a simple statistical technique used for online change detection in the distribution of a time series.
-It will be used as a baseline against which other models can be compared, and is discussed in Section \ref{sec:02-cumulative-sum}.
-The evaluation metrics by which multi-class classifiers can be compared is discussed in Section
+Section \ref{sec:02-cumulative-sum} discusses CuSum which is a simple statistical technique used for online change detection in the distribution of a time series.
+It will be used as a baseline against which other models can be compared.
-\ref{sec:02-evaluation-metrics}.
+Finally, Section \ref{sec:02-evaluation-metrics} discusses the evaluation metrics by which multi-class classification algorithms can be compared.

 # Artificial Intelligence and Machine Learning \label{sec:02-artificial-intelligence-and-machine-learning}